drsanti/INC691-2019/README.md

     targetBody.applyForce( forceVector, targetPoint );
 }

 //!!
-Apply impulse to the position (origin) of the target body function addImpulse( impulseVector,  impulseScale) {
+Apply impulse to the position of the target body function addImpulse( impulseVector,  impulseScale) {
     var targetPoint = new Engine.Vec3(0, 0, 0); //!!
 Create a vector
     targetPoint.copy( targetBody.position );    //!!
 Copy the target position